lucacaccav/Networking_2_project/README.md

 $ sudo python3 cli_application.py activate -s .\slice_one_topology_B.txt
 ```

-Verify the isolation of the slice in Mininet with pingall command.
-Then verify bandwidth between host with iperf mode.
+3. Verify the isolation of the slice in Mininet with pingall command.
+Then verify bandwidth between host that belong to the slice with iperf mode.
+Remember that the percentage of the link is indicated in the file slice_one_topology_B.txt.

-1. pingall mode: verifying slice_one_topology_B isolation:
+- pingall mode: verifying slice_one_topology_B isolation:
-*Example B: slice_one_topology_B activated*
 ```bash
 mininet> pingall
 *** Ping: testing ping reachability